mkweber/PS07/README.md

 ## The Calculator

-Replace the random values in the tibble column “scores” with your actual data and make predictions for future grades.
+Replace the random values in the tibble variable “scores” with your actual data and make predictions for future grades.

 ``` r